 The aquamarine waters, lush, volcanic scenery and super welcoming people all make cruising the South Pacific truly magical.
-Thanks to the short distances between islands (you can travel between Tahiti, and other French Polynesian islands in as little as 30minutes), cruising is a popular choice for visitors, who can island-hop without the crowds.
-Cosmopolitan Papeete, the capital of Tahiti, is where most cruises begin and end, with its Faaa International Airport the flight gateway to the islands.
+Thanks to the short distances between islands (you can travel between Tahiti, and other French Polynesian islands in as little as 30 minutes), cruising the South Pacific is a popular choice for visitors, who can island-hop without the crowds.
+Cosmopolitan Papeete, the capital of Tahiti, is where most South Pacific cruises begin and end, with its Faaa International Airport the flight gateway to the islands.
 Paul Gauguin Cruises and Windstar Cruises sail the South Pacific year-round, while large cruise lines such as Princess Cruises, Carnival, P&O and Holland America reposition ships in the region.
-Itineraries typically include a clutch of French Polynesian islands such as Tahiti, Huahine, Moorea, Raiatea and Tahaa – as well as the nations of Bora Bora, Fiji, Vanuatu and Tonga and Samoa.
+South Pacific cruise tineraries typically include a clutch of French Polynesian islands such as Tahiti, Huahine, Moorea, Raiatea and Tahaa – as well as the nations of Bora Bora, Fiji, Vanuatu and Tonga and Samoa.
 Though it’s worth noting that each individual cruise line has its own variants on ports.
 ROL, for instance, has previously offered itineraries combining the best of the South Pacific with New Zealand.

 Tahiti, French Polynesia